Adopt a Greyhound - Adoption Application Form

 4. A Secure Garden (or Safe Walk Routine)

-Greyhounds are sighthounds with lightning reflexes and a strong prey drive.
-This means they must never be let off-lead in unsecured areas.
+Greyhounds are sighthounds with lightning reflexes and some can have strong prey drive, in the beginning.
+This means that responsible ownership is very important.
+The NSW legislation regarding muzzles states that greyhounds should never be let off-lead in unsecured areas without a muzzle unless a green collar has been acquired.
 The ideal greyhound home includes a fully fenced garden, allowing the dog to safely explore, play, and do their business off-lead.

 However, not having a garden doesn’t disqualify anyone.
-Many greyhounds thrive in apartments or urban settings—as long as their owners commit to on-lead walks and safe routines.
+Many greyhounds thrive in small homes or urban settings—as long as their owners commit to on-lead walks and safe routines.
 What matters is the awareness and effort to keep the dog safe at all times.

 6. Respect for Boundaries and Body Language